meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 |_  start_date: N/A
 ```

-This Windows Machine is a domain controller as there are kerberos and LDAP services.
+This Windows Machine is a domain controller as evidenced by running kerberos and LDAP services.
-An intereseting NFS share is also present and it is possible to connect to this host with winRM.
+An intereseting NFS share is also present, and it is possible to connect to this host via WinRM.
-The domain name `cicada.vl` and the DC FQDN is  `DC-JPQ225.cicada.vl`.
+The domain name is `cicada.vl` and the DC FQDN is  `DC-JPQ225.cicada.vl`.
-I add these information in `/etc/hosts`.
+I add this information in `/etc/hosts`.

 ```bash
 # echo '10.129.234.48 cicada.vl DC-JPQ225.cicada.vl DC-JPQ225' >> /etc/hosts
 ```

 ## Discovering a password in a public NFS share

 Let's check if there is public NFS share.